MountainEnjoyer/ShellScripts/8.DockerAutoStart/README.md

   - Examples of Cron jobs 1.Scheduling a Job for a specific time:
     The basic usage of cron is to execute a job in a specific time as shown below.
 This will execute the full backup shell script (full-backup) on 10th June 08:30 AM.
 The time field uses 24 hours format.
 So, for 8AM use 8, and for 8PM use 20.
   ```30 08 10 06 * /home/user/full-backup```
+  - We can check the list of cron job by typing
+    ```crontab -l```
+    And we can edit to add jobs by typing
+    ```
+    ```
+    ```crontab -e```
+  - Note: If the job requires the psswd, switch user as root and creat a cron job but don't switch back.
+And for Arch cron doesn't exist but cronie is an alternative, you just have to start it first with systemctl